VrajVed/PixelHack-Hackathon/README.md

-# Kesari Da Dhaba Website – PixelHack 2025
+# 🍛 Kesari Da Dhaba Website – PixelHack 2025

-A responsive restaurant website built for **Kesari Da Dhaba**, a famous dhaba in Amritsar,Punjab designed and developed during the **PixelHack Hackathon** using HTML, CSS, and JavaScript.
+A responsive restaurant website built for **Kesari Da Dhaba**, a famous dhaba in Amritsar, Punjab, designed and developed during the **PixelHack Hackathon** using HTML, CSS, and JavaScript.

 ---